-At the same time, keep in mind that credit does not just pertain to credit score.
-There are other factors that could effect a credit decision.
+Keep in mind that credit does not only pertain to credit score.
+Other factors could affect a credit decision.
 A high usage percentage of revolving debt is a major factor.
-Underwriting guidelines also look at age of the accounts, similar trade lines, the number of trade lines, and many other factors.
-Business credit score and history are not commonly known by most business owners.
-It would be a surprise for many to find out that there is not a direct correlation between bad personal credit and bad business credit.
-Small business loans are generally more concerned about business credit.
+Underwriting guidelines also look at the age of accounts, similar trade lines, the number of trade lines, and many other factors.

 What is a small business loan?

-There are several products that make up the category of small business loans.
-The most well-known type of loan for small businesses is an SBA (Small Business Association) loan.
-These loans represent a small segment of the marketplace.
-Small business loans also included equipment financing, small business working capital loans, merchant cash advances, purchase of receivables, secured receivable funding, invoice factoring, term loans, ABL (asset-based loans, unsecured short-term loans, lines of credit and more.
+You probably already know what a small business loan is, but in case you don’t, it’s important to define it early on.
+A small business loan is initiated when a borrower (typically a business owner) borrows a sum of money from a lender based on a set agreement to repay that sum plus interest over some time.
+It usually takes money to make money, and small business owners often take out loans to get the process started.
+Several products make up the category of small business loans.
+The most well-known variety of loan for small businesses is an SBA (Small Business Association) loan.
+Although they are widely known, these loans only represent a small segment of the marketplace.
+Small business loans also include equipment financing, small business working capital loans, merchant cash advances, purchase of receivables, secured receivable funding, invoice factoring, term loans, ABL (asset-based loans, unsecured short-term loans, lines of credit and more.

-What are the best small business loans for bad credit?
+What are the best small business loans for those who have bad credit?

-What steps should I take to get past my bad credit and qualify for a small business loan?
+How can I move past my bad credit and qualify for a small business loan?

-The biggest step is to have a well-managed cash flow and focus on upward revenue trends.
-A business with strong financial health will have a much stronger argument for deserving a small business loan even with the business owner having bad credit.
+The first and most important step is to have a well-managed cash flow while working to increase your revenue.
+As mentioned before, a business with strong financial health will have a much stronger case for a small business loan, even while the business owner’s credit may be less than ideal.

 The second step is to make sure your business isn’t past due on any accounts.
 A business with a good credit track record speaks volumes about the stability of the company.

 It is also vital to have realistic expectations.
-If you have bad credit, your first goal should be to qualify for a respectable program.
+If you have bad credit, your first goal should be to qualify for the financially appropriate and realistic program.
 You may have to pay a little more in interest, but you are not just buying the money, you are also buying an opportunity to prove yourself and prove your business.

 How do I go about getting a small business loan with bad credit?

-There are highly reputable companies who help small businesses get loans despite bad credit.
+There are highly reputable companies who help small businesses get loans despite said business’s bad credit.
 There are also unreputable companies who prey on businesses where the owner has bad credit.

-It is crucial to be organized.
-Make sure you have all your documents organized and labeled.
-You should prepare more documents than are initially requested.
-If you are asked for three business bank statements, have 12 organized and ready.
+It’s important to organize.
+Make sure to have all your documents organized and labeled.
+It is a good idea to prepare more documents than are initially requested.
+If a business lender asks for three business bank statements, have a few more than three organized and ready.
 It is also advisable to have other financials easily accessible and clearly labeled.
-This list includes not only bank statements but business tax return, personal tax return, Profit & Loss Statement, Balance Sheet and Aging Accounts Receivable Report.
-If you make the advisors job easier, the advisor will have more time to spend advocating for your business.
-Also, underwriters and credit officers are favorably impressed with business that respond quickly with professionally kept records and documents.
+These are things like bank statements, business tax returns, personal tax returns, profit and loss statements, balance sheets and aging accounts receivable reports.
+If you make the advisor's job easier, the advisor will have more time to spend advocating for your business.
+Also, underwriters and credit officers are impressed with businesses that have these kinds of documents available promptly.

-Make sure to stay on top of the process.
-If an underwriter feels you are taking to long to respond with documents or an explanation, the underwriter will be more likely to decline your application.
-You want to show the underwriter that you and your business are a low credit risk deserving of the loan despite a bad credit score.
-You also want to know that the advisor understands everything about your situation accurately and therefore can do a better job advocating on your behalf.
+Staying consistent and on top of the process is another important thing when applying with bad credit.
+If an underwriter feels you are taking too long to respond with documents or an explanation, he or she will be more likely to decline your application.
+You want to show the underwriter that you and your business are a low credit risk deserving of the loan despite a poor credit score.

 What is the role of bad credit in getting a small business loan?
-How do I use this knowledge to my advantage?
+How can I use that information to my advantage?

 The timing of your application is also important.
-If you tend to put a lot of expenses on credit cards and pay them off at the end of the month, make sure you apply before the credit card balances are too high.
-Your credit might look very different on the 1st, 10th, 15th, 20th or any other day of the month.
-To improve your odds of getting the best funding options despite credit issues, apply before your personal credit balances get too high.
+If you tend to put many expenses on credit cards and pay them off at the end of the month, make sure you apply before the credit card balances are too high.
+Your credit might look very different at the beginning of the month than it does near the end.
+To improve your odds of getting the best funding options despite credit issues, apply before your personal credit balances get high.